Sony A7 III vs A99

 Concerning the storage of imaging data, both the A7 III and the A99 write their files to SDXC or Memory Stick PRO Duo cards.
-The A7 III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A99 only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The A7 III supports UHS-II cards (on its first slot), while the A99 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7 III and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Mic / Speaker